steadylearner/docker-examples/3. docker-compose/express_hello/test/README.md

 # What can you do with it

 You can deploy it with aws ec2 and ecs and verify the result easily with express.
-Use it instead of the python app from the docker curriculum
+Use it instead of the python app from the docker curriculum.

 ## READ First